niceyeti/tutornetes/README.md

 | *go_app/src* |  The source code for an extremely simple golang webapp; basically a dockerfile and a few dummy endpoints. |

 ## Pre-reqs
-Install docker, k3d, helm, and tilt (see version_info.txt for versions)
+Install docker, k3d, helm, tilt, and kubescape (optional).
+See version_info.txt for versions.

 ## Basic Workflow
 1) cd into *base_cluster*